Reed Brody: Post-HRW

-In 2017, he began working with victims of the former dictator of Gambia Yahya Jammeh who is now in exile in Equatorial Guinea.
+In 2017, he began working with victims of the former dictator of Gambia, Yahya Jammeh, who is now in exile in Equatorial Guinea.
 Brody organized a meeting between the victims of Hissène Habré and the victims of Yahya Jammeh and helped launch the “Campaign to Bring Yahya Jammeh and his Accomplices to Justice”- (“#Jammeh2Justice").
 In May 2018, he spearheaded an investigation which revealed that 56 West African migrants, mostly from Ghana, had been killed by a death squad taking orders from Jammeh.
-His June 2019 investigation uncovered the cases of three women who accused Jammeh of rape and sexual abuse.
-He also helped initiate a criminal case in Argentina against Saudi Arabia’s visiting Crown Prince Mouhamed bin Salman.
+His June 2019 investigation uncovered a state-sponsored system in which women were brought to Jammeh who then abused them and reported the cases of three women who accused Jammeh of rape and sexual abuse.
+These investigations fed into the work of Gambia’s landmark Truth, Reconciliation and Reparations Commission (TRRC) which in 2021 recommended that Jammeh and his henchmen be prosecuted.